Skip to main content

 Rule 3304-4-04 | Disciplinary infractions.

-(1) A determination by the Ohio department of taxation, the bureau of workers' compensation, the Ohio department of job and family services, or the internal revenue service of non-payment of employer costs required by federal/state law;
+(1) A determination by the Ohio department of taxation, the bureau of workers' compensation, the Ohio department of job and family services, or the internal revenue service of non-payment of employer costs required by federal, state, and local law;

-(3) Failure to pay an assistant for all services provided to the eligible individual for which they invoiced to OOD and/or failure to pay an assistant within two weeks after receipt of invoiced funds from OOD;
+(3) Failure to pay an assistant for all services provided to the eligible individual for which they invoiced to OOD and/or failure to pay an assistant within two weeks after receipt of invoiced funds from OOD or within the specified time frames established by the PCA program;

 (4) Paying an assistant for services not rendered;